-- Inside and outside the conservation areas there has been a dramatic increase in maize growing, triggered by the German energy strategy.
-An analysis for Brandenburg showed that the three bustard areas are even above average.
-So far, there is no way to control this development at least in SPA in order to save their biodiversity. - Still, solutions for the problem of high predation pressure on clutches, juveniles and adults are lacking.
+- There is no whole-German conservation programme (merely two programmes of the federal states of Brandenburg and Saxony-Anhalt).
+The Society for the Protection of the Great Bustard as an NGO is the basic link between both. - Still, solutions for the problem of high predation pressure on clutches, juveniles and adults are lacking.
 Obviously, the running conservation measures support not only the target species but their opponents as well.
-The interrelations are not yet fully understood. - The SPA "Fiener Bruch" is not yet adequately protected and managed, neither in Brandenburg nor in Saxony-Anhalt.
+The interrelations are not yet fully understood.
+Fenced-off areas (12-30 ha) in all GB areas can only be an emergency solution. - The SPA "Fiener Bruch" is not yet adequately protected and managed neither in Brandenburg nor in Saxony-Anhalt.
+In Saxony-Anhalt ca. 2/3 of the regularly used Great Bustard area are without conservation status.
 Only a small percentage of the area is managed in a bustard-friendly way.
-For both parts of this SPA management plans are existent as a first step for bustard-friendlier management .
-However, there has hardly been any implementation since the release of the plans in 2011 due to lacking capacities.
+For both parts of this SPA management plans are existent as a first step for bustard-friendly management.
+However, there is no implementation (Brandenburg) or little implementation (Saxony-Anhalt) since the release of the plans in 2011 due to lacking capacities. - Still, there are high-voltage power lines without markers existing (or not yet buried for medium-voltage lines). - Existing agri-environmental schemes are not sufficient, mainly in arable land. - Lacking capacities for satisfactory population and habitat monitoring.

-Are currently unoccupied, but potential breeding habitats identified in your country?

-X Yes \Box No \Box Not applicable2
+Are currently unoccupied, but potential breeding habit tats identified in your country ?
+X Yes □ No ☐ Not applicable 2